Romano wins in NY homecoming, Reds beat Mets 6-1

 Romano (7-9) was born in Syosset on nearby Long Island and grew up in Southington, Connecticut.
 He allowed a run, two hits and three walks while striking out five over six-plus innings to help the Reds snap a three-game skid.

-“I was glad I was able to get a win for them,” Romano said of his fan section.

-The 24-year-old right-hander took the mound two hours later than anticipated but with a 3-0 lead thanks to a Reds rally that bookended the delay.
-Mets starter Jason Vargas allowed hits to three of the four batters he faced, including Scooter Gennett, who laced an RBI single to give Cincinnati the lead shortly before players were waved off the field at 7:20 PM — just nine minutes after first pitch.
+The 24-year-old took the mound two hours later than anticipated but with a 3-0 lead thanks to a Reds outburst that bookended a thunderstorm.
+Mets starter Jason Vargas allowed hits to three of the four batters he faced, including Scooter Gennett, who laced an RBI single to give Cincinnati the lead shortly before players were waved off the field.

-Crew chief Kerwin Danley said the storm arrived much faster than predicted and the umpires were aggressive in starting the game because it was the last series of the season between the Mets and Reds.

-“When you get a forecast like that, where it looked like it could have missed us, you don’t want to delay the start of a game when it’s not raining,” Danley told a pool reporter.

 Once play resumed, Phillip Ervin lofted a sacrifice fly off Paul Sewald, and Tucker Barnhart delivered a run-scoring single.

-That was more than enough for Romano, who conducted a second, shorter warm-up prior to the resumption.
-He gave up both hits in the second, when Brandon Nimmo doubled with two outs and scored on Jose Bautista’s single.

-Romano didn’t factor into the decision in his first start in New York against the Mets last season.
-He left after walking the first two batters of the seventh Tuesday and received a warm ovation from his traveling crew wearing Reds gear behind the visiting dugout.
-He said he had a couple hundred supporters in the stands, and he greeted about 60 friends and family members in the tunnel outside Cincinnati clubhouse after the game.
+Romano left after walking the first two batters of the seventh and received a warm ovation from a group of fans wearing Reds gear behind the visiting dugout.

-“It’s always nice to look up and you see all that red there, knowing they’re all here for me,” Romano said.
-“It’s really, really nice to have the support that I do back home.
-For all them to come down and travel like that and pitch a good ballgame for them, get a win, it’s a pretty good feeling.”

-Ervin hit a two-run homer in the third, and former Mets prospect Dilson Herrera led off the ninth with a pinch-hit homer as the Reds scored more than four runs for just the second time in the last nine games.
+Ervin hit a two-run homer in the third, and former Mets prospect Dilson Herrera led off the ninth with a pinch-hit homer.

-“We’ve struggled a little with the bat lately, we’re due to come out of it,” Reds interim manager Jim Riggleman said.

 A SCARE, AND A NOT-SO-SWEET SHORT START

-Shortly before the game was delayed, one rumble of thunder was so loud that Mets shortstop Amed Rosario ducked before darting toward the third base line.
+Before the game was delayed at 7:20 p.m., one rumble of thunder was so loud that Mets shortstop Amed Rosario ducked before darting toward the third base line.

 The rain made Vargas’ 240th big league start his shortest.
 Prior to Tuesday, Vargas’ briefest start was a one-inning outing for the Marlins on Oct.
 1, 2005.
 He is the first Mets starter to record one out or fewer since Jonathon Niese got one out against the Cardinals before exiting due to a knee injury on Aug.
 23, 2016.